cryptobrig/vertstack/vert-stack-readme.md

 This project uses Husky to manage Git hooks.
 The pre-commit hook runs lint-staged, which in turn runs ESLint and Prettier on staged files.

-CI/CD
+## CI/CD

 This project uses GitHub Actions for continuous integration and deployment.
 The workflow is designed to be flexible, supporting setups ranging from a simple production-only environment to a full development-staging-production pipeline.

-Workflow Files
+### Workflow Files

-The GitHub Actions workflow files can be found in the .github/workflows/ directory:
+The GitHub Actions workflow files can be found in the `.github/workflows/` directory:

-pr_checks.yml: Runs checks on all pull requests deploy.yml: Handles deployment to all environments
+- `pr_checks.yml`: Runs checks on all pull requests
+- `deploy.yml`: Handles deployment to all environments

-Workflow Overview
+### Workflow Overview

-On Pull Request to any branch (pr_checks.yml):
+On Pull Request to any branch (`pr_checks.yml`):

-Install dependencies
+1. Install dependencies
-Run linter
+2. Run linter
-Run tests
+3. Run tests
-Build the project (to ensure it compiles successfully)
+4. Build the project (to ensure it compiles successfully)

-On Push to main, development, or staging branches (deploy.yml):
+On Push to main, development, or staging branches (`deploy.yml`):

-Install dependencies
+1. Install dependencies
-Determine the target environment based on the branch Build the project using the appropriate .env file Deploy to the corresponding environment
+2. Determine the target environment based on the branch
+3. Build the project using the appropriate .env file
+4. Deploy to the corresponding environment
-Run health checks
+5. Run health checks

-Environment-Specific Considerations
+### Environment-Specific Considerations

 The workflow automatically detects which environment to deploy to based on the branch:

-main branch deploys to production staging branch deploys to staging (if used) development branch deploys to development (if used)
+- `main` branch deploys to production
+- `staging` branch deploys to staging (if used)
+- `development` branch deploys to development (if used)

 Each environment can have its own set of secrets and environment variables configured in GitHub Actions.
 Sensitive information like API keys and database credentials should be stored as GitHub Secrets and injected during the build process.

-Flexible Environment Setup
+### Flexible Environment Setup

 This CI/CD configuration is designed to be flexible:

-For a simple setup, you can use just the main branch for production deployments.
+- For a simple setup, you can use just the main branch for production deployments.
-For a more complex setup, you can use all three branches: development, staging, and main (production).
+- For a more complex setup, you can use all three branches: development, staging, and main (production).
-You can easily add or remove environments by modifying the deploy.yml file and adding or removing the corresponding .env files.
+- You can easily add or remove environments by modifying the `deploy.yml` file and adding or removing the corresponding `.env` files.

-Deployment Strategy
+### Deployment Strategy

 Deployments are automatic upon push to their respective branches.
-For added safety, especially in production, consider adding a manual approval step by modifying the deploy.yml workflow.
+For added safety, especially in production, consider adding a manual approval step by modifying the `deploy.yml` workflow.

-Monitoring and Rollback
+### Monitoring and Rollback

-The deploy.yml workflow includes a placeholder for health checks after deployment.
+The `deploy.yml` workflow includes a placeholder for health checks after deployment.
 Implement proper health checks and rollback procedures based on your specific application and infrastructure.

 To use this setup:

-Ensure your repository has the necessary secrets set up in GitHub Actions.
+1. Ensure your repository has the necessary secrets set up in GitHub Actions.
-Modify the deploy.yml file to include your actual deployment steps.
+2. Modify the `deploy.yml` file to include your actual deployment steps.
-Implement proper health checks for your application.
+3. Implement proper health checks for your application.
-Optionally, add manual approval steps for sensitive environments like production.
+4. Optionally, add manual approval steps for sensitive environments like production.

-For detailed information on the CI/CD setup, please refer to the workflow files in the .github/workflows/ directory.
+For detailed information on the CI/CD setup, please refer to the workflow files in the `.github/workflows/` directory.

 ### Security Considerations